 Michael is a volunteer Church Warden and also serves on the Deanery and Diocesan Synods, and the Bishop's Council, having been elected to those positions.
-He is the Chair of the Durham Association of Boys and Girls Clubs.

 As Chair of Blue Coat School Governing Body, Michael is focussed on ensuring that all children have opportunities to flourish as individuals in their academic and social development.
 To achieve this the governors will support the Head Teacher in creating the right environment for an outstanding school.